Approved Mental Health Professional Practice (AMHP) PGCert

 Course delivery

-You’ll learn from a highly experienced, multi-disciplinary teaching team who bring real depth and breadth to your studies.
-Our staff include practising AMHPs, psychiatrists, psychologists, academics, nurses, social workers and people with lived experience.
+You’ll learn from a highly experienced, multi-disciplinary teaching team that brings real depth and breadth to your studies.
+Our teaching staff include practising AMHPs, psychiatrists, psychologists, academics, social workers and people with lived experience.
 Many are actively involved in research and service innovation, ensuring that what you learn is grounded in current practice and forward-thinking approaches.
-The programme is delivered through flexible, modular teaching, designed to fit around the demands of professional life.

 Assessment